Get 5% of discount using the code

 What can I do with free iMessage abroad?

-With iMessage abroad, you can send texts, share media, manage group chats, and recover messages — all while avoiding SMS fees if connected to WiFi or a data plan.
+With iMessage abroad, you can send texts, share media, manage group chats, and recover messages — all while avoiding SMS fees if connected to WiFi or a cellular data plan.

 Send voice notes with iMessage